-Daisuke Shen: On Artificial Intelligence, the Brutality of Human Relationships, Writing the Body, and their Debut Story Collection, ‘Vague Predictions and Prophecies’
+Daisuke Shen: On Artificial Intelligence, the Brutality of Human Relationships, Writing the Body, and Their Debut Story Collection, ‘Vague Predictions and Prophecies’

 Daisuke Shen’s short story collection, Vague Predictions and Prophecies (Clash, 2024), is a twisted, psychedelic, genre-bending journey through a multiverse populated by monsters, cyborgs, anthropomorphized animals, and everyday people.
 In their singular voice, Daisuke addresses the very question of what it means to be human in a world where we’re increasingly alienated from our own humanity.
 Part myth, part fantasy, part technodystopia, their book probes themes of love, violence, sex, loneliness, addiction, suicide, and the capitalist drive to exploit bodies for their optimal performance and profit potential.
 All kinds of intelligence are hard at work in the bizarro world that Daisuke has built—artificial, human, and animal.
 This collection is unlike anything I’ve ever read before.
 It’s dark, and magic, and compelled me as a reader to reckon with my own inner monstrosity.